collinsolucho/fifaPlayers/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please feel free to submit a Pull Request.

+### How to Contribute

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style
+- Add comments for complex logic
+- Test your changes before submitting
+- Update documentation if needed

+## 🐛 Issues

+If you find a bug or have a feature request, please [open an issue](https://github.com/yourusername/fifa-players-react/issues).

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments